Roadside Weed and Rabbit Control Project

 For further information please refer to the Northern Grampians Shire Council 2017-19 Roadside Weeds and Pests Control Program.
 2017-2019 Roadside Weeds and Pests Control Program(PDF, 780KB)

 In order to most efficiently utilise funding, Council is collecting and mapping information input from contractors, individuals, landcare groups, community groups and ‘friends-of’ groups.
 Council encourages any individual or community group with local knowledge relating to weed and/or pest information to contact the council in order to stay informed of current and emerging weed and rabbit issues in the shire.

 The Roadside Weeds and Rabbit Reporting Form is available online to report any occurrence of weeds or rabbits throughout the shire.

-Landholders who do not want roadside spraying to occur along their properties please complete the online No Spray form to notify council of their preference.
+Landholders who do not want roadside spraying to occur along their properties please complete the online No Spray form to notify council of your preference.